+What Is Mindset?
+Why Is It Important for Men Approaching 50?
 What is mindset?
 It is essentially the view that you are either born with certain traits or characteristics and cannot change them.
 Or oppositely, through continual learning, can always better yourself.
 This is otherwise known as a fixed or growth mindset.
 Generally, people who achieve great things in life have a growth mindset, seeing each day as a new challenge with a list of endless possibility.
-You may have heard others talk about ‘4 types of mindsets’, ‘types of mindsets in business’ or ‘list of mindsets’.
+You may have heard others talk about ‘4 types of mentalities’, ‘types of mindsets in business’ or ‘list of mindsets’.
 Perhaps you’ve even read other mindset articles or ‘types of mindsets pdf’.
 Regardless of your current understanding, our focus is to talk about the two main types of mindsets- growth and fixed.

 Importance of Mindset in Your Life